 Auto Defog: The system will monitor high humidity inside the vehicle.
 When high humidity is detected, the climate control system may adjust to outside air supply and turn on the air conditioner or the heater.
 The fan speed may slightly increase to help prevent fogging.
 When high humidity is no longer detected, the system will return to its prior operation.
-To turn Auto Defog off or on, see "Climate and Air Quality" under Vehicle Personalization ⇒ 146.
+To turn Auto Defog off or on, see "Climate and Air Quality" under Vehicle Personalization feature is turned off, the auto heated seats will be activated the next time the vehicle is turned on.